-Latency Challenges must provide evidence that the round-trip latency of the broadband service exceeds 100ms.
-This will require multiple speed tests by the subscriber at each challenged location, showing the excessive round-trip latency.
+Latency Challenges must provide evidence that the round-trip latency of the broadband service exceeds 100ms to the closest point of aggregation.
+This will require multiple tests by the subscriber at each challenged location, showing the excessive round-trip latency.